anr65/main/README.md

 # main
 Hello, world!
 There you can find my several works I've done in my programming learning mission

-Bracnh SQL contains some of my MySQL databases and also some queries I made to them
+Branch SQL contains some of my MySQL databases and also some queries I made to them